 In the end, I am glad I booked the tour.
 In no way did our 2.5 hours of learning (which ended up being three hours!) glorify Hitler.

 Instead, the tour started with an honest assessment of the anti-Semitic environment of Vienna in 1908, when a frustrated 18-year-old named Adolf moved to the city in the hopes of attending art school.

-Though he moved to attend Vienna’s Academy of Fine Arts, the school twice rejected Hitler on the basis that his drawings were unsatisfactory.
-As we stopped in front of the school, which was then under construction and sporting a bold feminist statement sprawled in pink on its scaffolding, our guide wondered aloud how different the world would be if Hitler had known how to draw.
+Hitler moved to the city to attend Vienna’s Academy of Fine Arts, but the school twice rejected Hitler on the basis that his drawings were unsatisfactory.
+As we stopped in front of the school, which was then under construction and sporting a bold feminist statement sprawled in pink on its scaffolding, our guide wondered aloud how different the world would be if Hitler could only draw.

 While 200,000 people came out to celebrate Hitler’s triumphant return to Vienna, my guide noted that the silent majority stayed home.

-The site that struck me most was The Monument Against War and Fascism on Albertinaplatz, tucked behind the famous Vienna Opera House.
+The site that struck me most on this walking tour of Hitler’s Vienna was The Monument Against War and Fascism on Albertinaplatz, tucked behind the famous Vienna Opera House.

 From this angle, you are looking through the “Gates of Violence,” which depicts scenes of war and is meant to honor the victims of the Nazi regime (on the left) and all the victims of WWII (on the right).
 This part of the monument is carved from stone found in the quarry of the infamous Mauthausen concentration camp two hours east of Vienna.

 Beyond the gates, a bronze statue depicts a Jewish man on the ground and remembers the humiliations bestowed upon the Jewish community when, following the Nazi occupation, the Jews of Vienna were forced to clean the streets and scrub away anti-Nazi graffiti.